MothNik/robust_fourier/README.md

 orders (1, 3, 5, ...) are not.
 At this point, the result oriented approach is employed.
 If the even orders are assumed to be linked to the real part of the Fourier transform, it makes sense that they also have even symmetry.
-When applying this logic to the odd order and linking them to the imaginary part of the Fourier transform, they should have odd symmetry.
-This is achieved by flipping the sign of odd orders in the negative counterpart of the frequency domain which simplifies to:
+When applying this logic to the odd orders and linking them to the imaginary part of the Fourier transform, they should have odd symmetry.
+This is achieved by flipping the sign of odd orders in the negative counterpart of the frequency domain which simplifies the expression to:

 <p align="center">
   <img src="docs/hermite_functions/equations/HF-15-Hermite_Functions_Derived_Basis_Frequency_Complementary_Flipped_Odd_Orders_from_Frequency_Shifted_TimeSpace_Shifted.svg" />